 As Law School Survival describes it, it is ‘…structured to communicate logical reasoning in a precise fashion.’
-This means that the ILAC method is the framework that you will use to structure and answer your law problem question on.
+This means that the ILAC method is the framework that you will use to structure and answer your legal problem question on.
 This is the best way to answer a law problem question and most lecturers and examiners would expect you, a law student, to use this framework.

 For the purposes of this blog post, I will refer to it as the ILAC method.